 Les Offices Jeunesse Internationaux du Québec is an organization which supports a variety of projects undertaken by young adults in Quebec.
-Design teams often apply for funding from LOJIQ, and are often very successful.
+Design teams often apply for funding from LOJIQ, we've received some reports in the past year that LOJIQ has been unresponsive to emails and phone calls, however, it still may be worth a shot if you are looking for funding.
 For more details, approach design team members with experience applying for funding through LOJIQ, or visit their website: